Skip to content

 API Keys

 wtf needs an AI provider to work.
-You pick: Anthropic (Claude), OpenAI (GPT), or Google (Gemini).
+You pick: Anthropic (Claude), OpenAI (GPT), Google (Gemini), or run locally with Ollama (no API key needed!).

 Supported Providers